 (Open to all members)

-This committee, open to all CUTA members, assists members in promoting best Human Resource practices through research, training and information exchange.
+This committee, open to all CUTA members, assists members in promoting best workforce development practices through research, training and information exchange.
 Goals include identifying training-themed conference sessions; the development of training products and services; encouraging participation in steering committees, panels, studies, pilot projects, benchmarking groups, review and audit boards, task forces and subcommittees.
 Current priorities include workforce development, a review of CUTA training programs, youth engagement, succession planning, a diverse workforce, and leadership training.

 Awards and Recognition Sub-Committee

-Driver Trainer Working Group
+Driver Trainer Networking Group

 To learn more and to join, contact us today.